 Do I need to speak Spanish to get a tech job in Gibraltar?

 No. Almost all technical roles in Gibraltar operate in English.
 Spanish is a practical advantage given many staff and candidates live in Spain, but it is rarely a hard requirement for developer or engineer roles.
-Most international tech firms in Gibraltar have English as their working language.
+Most international tech firms in Gibraltar use English as their working language.

 Can I work remotely for a Gibraltar tech company?

 Some firms offer hybrid arrangements, but full remote is uncommon for Gibraltar-based employers.
 Most expect staff to be in the office at least part of the week.
-The jurisdiction's size means collaborative in-person culture is the norm.
+The jurisdiction's size means in-person collaborative culture is the norm.
 Fully remote roles would typically be advertised as remote rather than Gibraltar-based.

 Are there junior tech roles available in Gibraltar, or is it mainly senior hiring?